Fried Bologna Sandwich

 At a New England fish shack the fillet is haddock or cod, the North Atlantic groundfish the boats land, fried and set on a soft bun with tartar.
 The species choice is what makes it local.

-Smoked turkey, Virginia honey ham, and Monterey Jack, toasted then steamed until the whole sandwich fuses into one warm thing.
-The Hook & Ladder is Firehouse Subs' firefighter-built flagship.
+Smoked turkey, Virginia honey ham, and Monterey Jack, toasted then steamed until it fuses into one warm thing.
+The Hook & Ladder is Firehouse Subs' 1994 original, built around a firehouse technique.

-Chopped sizzling pork sisig with calamansi, chili, and a folded egg packed into a pandesal or brioche bun; a Filipino-American diaspora sandwich of Aling Lucing's 1974 Pampanga dish.
+Sizzling chopped pork sisig with calamansi, chili, and a folded egg packed into a pandesal or brioche bun: the Filipino-American diaspora's answer to Aling Lucing's 1974 Pampanga original.

 Roast beef and ham with 'debris' gravy on French bread; Mother's Restaurant.